Go With Alpaca Wool Socks Review – Affordable, Eco-Friendly Winter Comfort

 A good sock must regulate your foot temperature and make it dry in all weather conditions.
 Keeping heat inside of socks is a big problem.
 In that case, as the temperature increased by your body heat, your foot starts to get wet!

-Alpaca wool fibers have a hollow structure and keeps more heat than regular wool.
+Alpaca wool fibers have a hollow structure and keep more heat than regular wool.
 For this reason, it keeps your feet warmth.
-But, alpaca wool fibers have wicking properties.
-For this reason, as moisture starts to appear, it starts evaporate also, due to heat and wicking properties of alpaca wool fibers.
+But alpaca wool fibers have wicking properties.
+For this reason, as moisture starts to appear, it starts evaporating also, due to heat and wicking properties of alpaca wool fibers.
 Result is dry and warmth foot 🙂

 GoWith Alpaca Socks have moderate thick design.
-I tested this socks at 5-10 oC outdoor and +20 oC indoor temperatures and see no sweat.
+I tested these socks at 5-10 oC outdoor and +20 oC indoor temperatures and see no sweat.

 gowith alpaca socks black and grey back side © izreview.com

-Indeed, I tested GoWith alpaca socks in different temperatures, and did not see moisture and sweat.
+Indeed, I tested GoWith eco-friendly winter socks in different temperatures and did not see moisture and sweat.
 Less sweat means less bacteria.
 Less bacteria means much less odor 🙂

-According to manufacturers label (seen below), consider following guides for washing and maintenance.
-We have machine washed them many many times and no deformation yet!
+According to manufacturer’s label (see below), consider following guides for washing and maintenance.
+We have machine washed them many times and no deformation yet!

 • Wash at 30 oC